BoltzExchange/boltz-backend/docs/swap-restore.md

 previously used in swaps, compromising privacy and potentially security.

 [BIP85](https://github.com/bitcoin/bips/blob/master/bip-0085.mediawiki) provides
-a solution by deriving a child entropy seed from the master seed.
-This child seed can then be used exclusively for Boltz swaps, completely isolating swap keys from the wallet's main key derivation tree while not adding any additional information to back up for end user.
+a solution by deriving application-specific entropy from a master seed.
+This entropy can then be used to create a child seed exclusively for Boltz swaps, isolating swap keys from the wallet's main key derivation tree while not adding any additional information to back up for end users.

 #### Implementation

-1. Derive a BIP85 child entropy using the application number for Boltz (e.g., `26589` for "BOLTZ" in T9)
+1. Derive entropy from the master seed via BIP85 using the application number for Boltz (e.g., `26589` for "BOLTZ" in T9)
-2. Use the derived entropy to create a new mnemonic or seed
+2. Use the derived entropy to create a seed
-3. From this child seed, derive the swap account at `m/44/0/0/0` and export its xpub
+3. From this derived child seed, derive the swap account at `m/44/0/0/0` and export its xpub
 4. All swap keys and preimages are then derived from this isolated child seed

 This approach ensures that: